Choose your Sagrada Familia ticket

 One of the most remarkable aspects of the Sagrada Familia is its Nativity Facade, which portrays scenes from the birth of Jesus Christ.
 Adorned with intricate sculptures depicting biblical figures and motifs from nature, this facade embodies Gaudí’s reverence for life and creation.

-Populair tickets for the Sagrada Familia
+Ticket options for visiting the Sagrada Familia

 The Passion Facade